openrewrite/rewrite-docs/v1beta/environment.md

 # Environment

-Rewrite's `Environment` abstraction provides discovery, activation, and configuration facilities for [Recipes](recipes.md) and [Styles](styles.md).
-It can be helpful to look at the common runtime contexts in which Rewrite operates to better understand how the environment is established:
+OpenRewrite's `Environment` abstraction provides discovery, activation, and configuration facilities for [Recipes](recipes.md) and [Styles](styles.md).
+It can be helpful to look at the common runtime contexts in which OpenRewrite operates to better understand how the environment is established:

 <table>
   <thead>